 Ms. Schultz focuses her work in real estate and land-use law on complex mixed-use development work, and specializes in Boston permitting.
 In Boston, she regularly appears before the Boston Planning and Development Agency, the Boston Zoning Board of Appeal and Zoning Commission, the Boston Air Pollution Control Commission, the Public Improvement Commission, and Boston Landmarks Commission.
 She also regularly advises on investments inside and outside Boston for development deals and conducts large-scale diligence of all permitting items including local, state and federal.
 In addition, Ms. Schultz advises on and negotiates land-use agreements including purchases and sales, development agreements, abutter agreements and reciprocal easement agreements.
 She previously also concentrated on land-use litigation including zoning disputes and contract disputes related to land-use.
-She represents developers, REITs, REIMs, universities/colleges, hospitals, hotel owners and managers, and land-centric non-profits.
+She represents developers, REITs, REIMs, universities/colleges, hospitals, hotel owners and managers, and land-centric nonprofits.

 Highlights of recent permitting work in Boston include:

-- All permitting work for publicly traded developer for an addition to a pre-existing nonconforming office-building in downtown Boston including zoning relief, air pollution control approval and public improvement commission approvals and agreements;
+- All permitting work for a publicly traded developer for an addition to a pre-existing nonconforming office-building in downtown Boston including zoning relief, air pollution control approval and public improvement commission approvals and agreements;

-- Permitting work for +1 million square foot, five-building development in the Fenway neighborhood of Boston including negotiation of article 80 agreements, PIC licenses, agreements and easements and zoning opinion for lender;
+- Permitting work for a +1 million square foot, five-building development in the Fenway neighborhood of Boston including negotiation of article 80 agreements, PIC licenses, agreements and easements and zoning opinion for lender;

-- All permitting work and zoning and development analysis and advice for private developer of over 360 units of workforce housing, 40,000 square feet of ground-floor retail space including space for a grocery store, and a parking structure for over 400 spaces on a five-acre site in the Dorchester neighborhood of Boston; advice includes tax-incentive program availability and negotiation of sale and joint-venture/development agreement;
+- All permitting work and zoning and development analysis and advice for a private developer of over 360 units of workforce housing, 40,000 square feet of ground-floor retail space including space for a grocery store, and a parking structure for over 400 spaces on a five-acre site in the Dorchester neighborhood of Boston; advice includes tax-incentive program availability and negotiation of sale and joint-venture/development agreement.

 Highlights of recent permitting and development work outside of Boston include:

-- Ongoing permitting representation of private developer/family office and successful negotiation of land disposition agreement with the city for redevelopment or urban renewal of a 2+ acre parcel in Quincy Center, MA, including development of a 200,000+ square foot medical office building;
+- Ongoing permitting representation of a private developer/family office and successful negotiation of land disposition agreement with the city for redevelopment or urban renewal of a 2+ acre parcel in Quincy Center, MA, including the development of a 200,000+ square foot medical office building;

-- Ongoing permitting representation of private developer/family office for redevelopment of 14+ acre former hospital site in Quincy, MA into nearly 500 units of multi-family housing mixed-use project;
+- Ongoing permitting representation of a private developer/family office for redevelopment of 14+ acre former hospital site in Quincy, MA into nearly 500 units of multi-family housing mixed-use project;

-- Ongoing permitting and land-use representation of private developer/family office for redevelopment of former historic Masonic Temple in Quincy Center, MA into multi-family housing mixed-use project;
+- Ongoing permitting and land-use representation of a private developer/family office for redevelopment of former historic Masonic Temple in Quincy Center, MA into multi-family housing mixed-use project;

-- Zoning and development analysis and permitting work for private developer of mixed-use projects in Needham, Massachusetts, on multiple adjacent parcels for a 1.15 million square-foot development including Tripadvisor’s corporate headquarters, office/laboratory buildings, residential, hotel, parking structures and 40B (affordable housing);
+- Zoning and development analysis and permitting work for a private developer of mixed-use projects in Needham, Massachusetts, on multiple adjacent parcels for a 1.15 million square-foot development including Tripadvisor’s corporate headquarters, office/laboratory buildings, residential, hotel, parking structures and 40B (affordable housing);

-- Permitting diligence for mixed-use development in Shrewsbury, Massachusetts including Wetlands Protection Act approvals and local zoning relief;
+- Permitting diligence for a mixed-use development in Shrewsbury, Massachusetts including Wetlands Protection Act approvals and local zoning relief;

-- Representation of local real estate developer in various disputes regarding to-be-developed 550,000 square foot commuter-oriented mixed-use project in Newton, MA, and permitting work and zoning analysis for same.
+- Representation of a local real estate developer in various disputes regarding to-be-developed 550,000 square foot commuter-oriented mixed-use project in Newton, MA, and permitting work and zoning analysis for same.

 Highlights of other land-use experience include: